NEW 2022 Golden Buddha Black Tea Spring Harvest

-Golden Buddha (Jin Guan Yin) black tea is made solely from the spring harvest's tender inner buds.
-A strong floral sweetness of wildflowers comes through in the tea and the fragrance, along with roasted sweet potatoes and cocoa powder.
-Keep the brewing water at 165-175F/ 75-80C and you will be rewarded with far more infusions than regular black teas composed of many leaves and only a few buds.
-Buds are far smaller, lighter and more time consuming to pick than leaves, but the smoothness and additional steepings make it worthwhile.
+Golden Buddha (Jin Guan Yin) black tea is made solely from tender buds that mark the beginning of the spring harvest..
+This tea's opening notes are deeply roasted sweet potatoes and cocoa nibs.
+By the third steeping, sweet wildflowers join in and continue strong until the twelfth brew.
+On caveat on the brewing temperature--make sure to keep it about 165F/75C and you will be rewarded with far more infusions than regular black teas.
+Pure buds are far more time consuming to pick than the leaves that make up standard black teas, but the smoothness and additional steepings make it all worthwhile.

 Guizhou Province is the birthplace of this tea and home to our favorite food in the entire world--endless variety, creativity and great balance of complex flavors.
 Their main tea region is situated on a high plateau with excellent growing conditions.
 The cool temperatures, fog and vast amounts of completely undeveloped areas work together allowing skilled hands to make some of the finest teas in China.
 A place this great you can understand why three of us have homes there.